BAM-PFA/guerrillatv/_pages/interviews.md

 <div class="row">
   <div class="col-sm-7 col-xl-12">
     <p>
-      In the run-up to the 2020 Republican and Democratic National Conventions and this November's presidential election, BAMPFA’s former video curator Steve Seid interviews some of the core members of TVTV.
-Chip Lord, Hudson Marquez, Allen Rucker, Michael Shamberg, and Megan Williams and give insight into the process of making <strong>guerrilla television</strong> and share their reflections on what has changed (and what hasn't) from the media landscape of the 1970s.
+      In the run-up to the 2020 Republican and Democratic National Conventions and the 2020 presidential election, BAMPFA’s former video curator Steve Seid interviewed some of the core members of TVTV.
+Chip Lord, Hudson Marquez, Allen Rucker, Michael Shamberg, and Megan Williams gave insight into the process of making <strong>guerrilla television</strong> and shared their reflections on what has changed (and what hasn't) from the media landscape of the 1970s.
     </p>
   </div>
   <div class="col-sm-5 col-xl-6 mx-auto">